 Our efforts to protect our data or the data we receive could also be unsuccessful due to software bugs or other technical malfunctions; employee, contractor or vendor error or malfeasance; government surveillance; or other threats.
 In addition, third parties may attempt to fraudulently induce employees or users to disclose information to gain access to our data or our users' data.

 Cyberattacks continue to evolve in sophistication and volume and may be inherently difficult to detect for long periods of time.
 Although we have developed systems and processes that are designed to protect our data and user data, to prevent data loss and to prevent or detect security breaches, we cannot assure you that such measures will provide absolute security, and we may need to expend significant resources in protecting against or remediating security breaches and cyberattacks.

-In addition, some of our third-party partners, including developers, affinity group marketing partners and OEM partners, may receive or store information that we or our users provide.
-For example, in early 2024, we began utilizing an artificial intelligence tool provided by a third-party vendor designed to assist our employees search large amounts of our internal data in order to answer questions about such data.
-While this vendor has provided us with certain assurances related to its security practices and related contractual protections, we cannot guarantee that the security practices of this vendor or any other third-party with access to our data are sufficient to protect our data or that we would be able to recover from any such third-party if our data was improperly managed or accessed and we experienced a related loss.
+In addition, some of our third-party partners, including developers, vendors, affinity group marketing partners and OEM partners, may receive or store information that we or our users provide.
 If these partners fail to adopt or adhere to adequate data security practices, or suffer a breach of their networks, our data or our users' data could be improperly accessed, used or disclosed.
 Affected users or government authorities could initiate legal or regulatory actions against us in connection with any actual or perceived security breaches or improper disclosure of data, which could cause us to incur significant expense and liability or result in orders or consent decrees requiring us to modify our business practices.
-Such incidents or our efforts to remediate those incidents could have a material and adverse effect on our business, reputation or financial results.
+Such These incidents, or and our efforts to remediate those incidents address them, could have a material and adverse effect on our business, reputation or financial results.